M66B/FairEmail/FAQ.md

 You can use the button *Manage notifications* in the setup to directly go to the Android notification settings.
 Note that apps cannot change notification settings, including the notification light setting, on Android 8 Oreo and later anymore.
-Apps designed and targeting older Android versions might still be able to control the contents of notifications, but such apps cannot be updated anymore and recent Android versions will show a warning such apps are outdated.
+Apps designed and targeting older Android versions might still be able to control the contents of notifications, but such apps cannot be updated anymore and recent Android versions will show a warning that such apps are outdated.

 <br />